howdoicomputer/revontulet/README.md

 ## Testing

 The external routes are tested using pytest with mocks and stubbed out data.
+The mocks and stubs allows our tests to be ran without secret injection as well.

 An end-to-end test exists in `scripts/end_to_end_test.sh` that is convenient for me to use.
 It will curl `/api/satellites` to resolve a set of satellites currently over a coordinate pair and then create a `sat_color_pair` string to feed into the `/api/satellites/above` endpoint to resolve satellites and their color data for a location.